Bryan Llorente

 In our first session together, here's what you can expect

 During the first few minutes of the session, I would like to get to know you and the reasons for your decision to seek counseling services.
 If I identify some ways that I can help you achieve your goals, and you are resonating with how I present information and find my counsel helpful, then we will discuss a treatment plan and consents for treatment.
 If I am not able to assist due to my own lack of knowledge, or experience, I may consult with a supervisor to ensure that you are receiving an adequate level of care, or may refer you to another provider who may be able to better assist you.
 I can also provide general supportive counseling, if you would just like to engage in routine therapeutic counseling for continued support and cathartic relief.
 I take an objective, non-judgmental approach to counseling and find it important to identify the client's current coping mechanism, and if necessary, work with with clients to develop more adaptive methods of coping.
-For example, clients can often become emotionally overwhelmed with a task or situation by hyper-focusing on the emotional components of the situation.
-Clients who experience this can develop burnout, emotional exhaustion, and may find it difficult to enjoy other aspects of their lives.
-I may treat this by developing a treatment plan to help the client develop more adaptable coping skills, such as conditioning the client to focus more on the intellectual components of a situation, or task, to better orient the client's perspectives away from the emotional components that may be causing the feelings of being overwhelmed.
-I may also incorporate coping strategies such as journaling, meditation, or recommending other outlets for complex emotional expression.
+I may also suggest coping strategies such as journaling, meditation, or recommending other outlets for complex emotional expressions.
 Developing functional outlets for emotional regulation is another big part of how I practice.
 Everyone feels intense and complex emotions throughout their lives, but not everyone has developed the ability to express them through physicality, artistry, or has developed the social skills necessary to adequately articulate them.
-Throughout our sessions, I will help you identify and develop those abilities and skills, and will do my best to help you find peace, purpose, and prosperity in your life.
+Throughout our sessions, I will help you identify and develop those abilities and skills, and will do my best to help you achieve your personal goals.

 The biggest strengths that I bring into our sessions